Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 * View available spaces
 * Rent a space

-We'll be building a UI that corresponds to these three functionalities and gives a nice looking interface for users to find or rent their spaces.
+We'll be building a UI that corresponds to these three functionalities and gives a clean looking interface for users to find or rent their spaces.

 Clone the template ([https://github.com/maticnetwork/ethindia-workshop](https://github.com/maticnetwork/ethindia-workshop)) into a new directory